WFXS (FM)

-WFXS (98.7 MHz) is a sports FM radio station that is located in Pleasant Gap, Pennsylvania.
+WFXS (98.7 MHz) is a sports FM radio station licensed to Pleasant Gap, Pennsylvania, United States, and serving the State College area that is currently dark.
+It is owned by SkyWave Broadcasting Inc.

 History

 98.7 was originally licensed to Mill Hall, Pennsylvania, as WZRZ in December 1995.
 Engineer Jack (Jay) Kennedy found this available frequency and sold the construction permit to Sabatino Cupelli.
 Cupelli built it out and put it on the air playing classic hits as Eagle 98.7 FM.

 Later on, the station was sold to Forever Broadcasting and the community of license was changed to Pleasant Gap.
 The station adopted the call letters WLTS-FM in late 2000.
 During Forever's ownership, the station carried several formats including smooth jazz under the calls WOJZ, adult rock as WQWK and country as WSGY, a repeater of Froggy 98 from Altoona, Pennsylvania.
 98.7 was sold to 2510 Associates who also operated State College stations WBHV-FM (B94.5) and WOWY 97.1.
 2510 broadcast a soft adult contemporary format programmed by Nick Ferrara using the handle 98.7 Wish-FM and the call letters WWSH.
 The Wish Wake-Up Show was hosted by State College Radio veteran Ruth O'Brien.